 No. There are no live virus particles.
 While you might feel minor, temporary side effects from the injection, it is impossible to contract the virus from the vaccine.

-COVID-19 vaccines are still being tested for long term side effects.
-The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) are monitoring the vaccines closely.
-At this point, no long term safety issues have been detected.
-As more people get vaccinated, CDC scientists and medical professionals will keep providing information to the public and will take action on new safety concerns, if needed.
+COVID-19 vaccines are still being tested for long-term side effects.
+At this point, no long-term safety issues have been detected.
+The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) are monitoring closely.
+As more people get vaccinated, more information will be available in the coming weeks and months.
+CDC scientists and medical professionals will be continuously reviewing vaccine safety.
+They will keep providing information to the public and will take action on new safety concerns if needed.

-No. There are two vaccines: one is from Pfizer and the other is from Moderna.
-Nearly 73,000 individuals took part in clinical trials for the two vaccines.
-There were no deaths, and nobody reported severe illness following the vaccination.
+No. There are three vaccines – one is from Pfizer, one from Moderna and one from Johnson & Johnson.
+Nearly 73,000 individuals took part in clinical trials for the Pfizer and Moderna vaccines and 44,325 individuals took part in the clinical trials for the J & J vaccine.
+More than one million people are getting vaccinated every day now.
+There were no deaths, and no reports of severe illness following the vaccination.

-Both vaccines have a high level of effectiveness: Pfizer has a 95 percent rate and Moderna has a 94 percent rate.
-That means that among people who took the vaccines, there were 94– 95 percent fewer cases of COVID-19 than among those who didn’t receive it.
-While it’s difficult to compare vaccines for different diseases, for context, flu vaccines are only 40-60 percent effective in any given year.
-The high level of effectiveness of the COVID-19 vaccine means it has the potential to significantly prevent the spread of the disease.
+While it’s difficult to compare vaccines for different diseases, for context, flu vaccines are only 40-60% effective in any given year.
+The high level of effectiveness of the COVID-19 vaccines means ithey haves the potential to significantly prevent the spread of the disease.

-To be effective, both vaccines require two shots given a few weeks apart.
+To be effective, the Pfizer and Moderna vaccines require two shots, given a few weeks apart.
 It is typical for the second dose of vaccine to give a more significant, longer-term boost.
 Giving a vaccine in two doses is common for many childhood vaccines.
 The first shot primes the immune system, helping it recognize the virus, and the second shot strengthens the immune response.
-Pfizer’s second shot is given 21 days after the first one, and Moderna’s is given 28 days later.
+Pfizer’s second shot is given 21 days after the first one; Moderna’s is 28 days later.